 How much does AdNauseam cost advertisers?

 How much does the AdNauseam extension really contribute to this?
-Surely this small volume of spam clicks from a browser extension can’t be costing billions each year?
+Surely this small volume of spam clicks from a browser extension can’t cost billions each year?

 That being said, with 216,000 using AdNauseam on a regular basis, we’ve worked out a (very) rough estimate of the cost of AdNauseam.